Five simple tips for ensuring constant cash flow

 1. Set out payment conditions in black and white

 It is important to set out payment conditions in writing.
 Make sure that the conditions are accessible for everyone, including the organisation’s employees.
-‘Debtors are often fully aware of what they have to pay but if it’s not set out in black and white, the organisation has nothing to fall back on.
+‘Debtors are often fully aware of what they have to pay but if it’s not written out, the organisation has nothing to fall back on.
 Setting out conditions in writing makes them definitive and creates a clear and consistent approach’, explains Stephan.

 2. Stimulate positive payment behaviour

 Research has shown that rewarding negative behaviour has little impact.
-For example, imagine an employee who is continuously picked up for making errors.
+For example, imagine an employee whose only feedback is negative.
 The employee feels undervalued and his performance will suffer as a result.
 If the employee receives compliments about his good behaviour, he will continue to demonstrate this type of behaviour.
-Try to reward positive payment behaviour among customers.
-For example, give the customer a specific discount for their next purchase.
+Try the same tactic in regards to customers and reward positive payment behaviour.
+For example, give the customer a discount for their next purchase.
 The customer will feel valued and return for more.
 This will increase turnover.

 3. Send the invoice immediately after delivery

-Invoices are often sent out in monthly batches.
-This sounds ideal but in practice, invoices are often paid later than if they’d been sent immediately after delivery.
-Sending invoices immediately is also beneficial because companies have a constant flow of cash coming in.
+Invoices are often sent out in monthly batches, which in theory sounds ideal.
+However, in practice, it results in invoices being paid later than if they’d been sent immediately after delivery.
+Sending invoices immediately also benefits companies by ensuring a constant flow of cash coming in.

 4. Keep in touch with debtors

-‘Strike while the iron is hot’, advises Stephan, ‘so make direct contact with the customer if he has not paid the invoice.
+‘Strike while the iron is hot’, advises Stephan.
+‘Make direct contact with the customer if he has not paid the invoice.
 This ensures that the level of urgency remains high.’
-If you don’t make immediate contact with the customer, it implies that the company doesn’t need the money all that urgently.
+If you don’t make immediate contact with the customer, it implies that the company doesn’t need the money urgently.

 5. Use the right tool